 - Kingdom Hearts:

 - Xemnas is a Trope Codifier, delivering sweeping hand gestures and dramatic speeches with a monotone voice.
-The reason is he's the Nobody of Xehanort and retains his personality traits; Xehanort is a straight Large Ham and so Xemnas emulates his past self without any real emotion behind his behavior.
+The reason is he's the Nobody of Xehanort, and thus while Xemnas has no heart he retains his original self's personality traits and memories; Xehanort was a typical Large Ham, so Xemnas emulates his past self's behaviors but without putting any emotion into them.